 Although Bram Stoker’s novel, Dracula, had a lot to do with making famous Romania’s belief that garlic wards off the vampires, the truth looks a little bit different from this side of the world.
 With all due respect for those of you who think that garlic is just Romania’s vampire repellant, allow me to tell you that this is not quite accurate.
 Montague Summers, author of Vampires and Vampirism:

 “Certain trees and herbs are hateful to him, the whitethorn (or buckthorn) as we have seen, and particularly garlic.
 Often when the Vampire is decapitated his mouth is stuffed full with garlic; garlic is scattered in and all over the coffin by handfuls; and he can do no harm.
 In China and among Malays to wet a child’s forehead with garlic is a sure protection against vampires.”

-So, with so many vampires, vampire-like creatures and all sorts of evil spirits present in the worldwide mythology, it’s not that surprising that this far-reaching fear of such beings needed an all-mighty resource to ward the off, but …
+Obviously, there are numerous vampires, vampire-like creatures and all sorts of evil spirits present in worldwide mythology.
+Consequently, it’s not surprising that this far-reaching fears of such beings needed an all-mighty resource to ward them off, but …

 “In truth garlic is not a universal deterrent; other common foods that can be used to thwart a vampire attack are poppy seeds, grains of rice, sesame seeds, iron shavings and peppercorns.
 Each of these items when thrown or left for a vampire to discover will compel it to stop and count each one.
 Ideally, this obsessive counting will take the monster all night, stalling it long enough for the sun to rise and destroy it; this is believed to be true of the Sucoyan of the West Indies.”
 (Theresa Bane)